The left side under the ribs houses key organs including the stomach, spleen, part of the pancreas, and sections of the colon and kidney.

 Colon (Splenic Flexure)

-This bend in the colon collects waste material before it moves downward for elimination.
-Conditions like gas buildup or inflammation here may produce discomfort felt under those ribs.
+This bend in the colon collects and moves waste material before it travels downward for elimination.
+Conditions like gas buildup, constipation, or inflammation here may produce discomfort felt under those ribs.

 How These Organs Work Together